apekking28/apekking28/README.md

 # 🌱 What I'm currently learning
 - Strengthened my `Java` knowledge in using `Microsrvices` architecture.
-- Learn Containerization technologies: `Docker`
+- Learning Containerization technologies: `Docker`
+- Learning `Python`

 # 💼 Experience
 The one I made as a freelancer was: